 During one of the sessions, several experts explored diversity and disparities within patient care and the ongoing efforts to increase diversity within the workforce.
 Fuki Hisama (Professor of Medicine, University of Washington) began the session discussing findings that demonstrate how minority patients receive poorer quality healthcare, which results in worse outcomes in these patients.
 Hisama noted that while the sources of existing disparities are many and complex, we must still address them.
 She expressed that ongoing advances in healthcare can widen disparities unless we consciously reduce them.
 In addition, she emphasised that it is our duty as genetic professionals to lead these efforts to ensure that the benefits of genomics will be available to all.

 Diversifying the workforce

-In another talk during this session, Fabiola Quintero-Rivera (Professor, UCLA David Geffen School of Medicine) shined a light on strategies to promote diversity and inclusion within the workplace.
+In another talk during this session, Fabiola Quintero-Rivera (Professor, University of California Irvine) shone a light on strategies to promote diversity and inclusion within the workplace.
 Quintero-Rivera began her discussion showing data that highlighted the underrepresentation of minorities within the US Medical School Faculty (relative to their proportion in the general population).
 She noted that achieving equity in the workplace will require actively correcting for the disparity.
 She also emphasised that the best way to address this issue is through education and open dialogue with peers from non-underrepresented groups.
 Another way to promote diversity would be to encourage underrepresented students or colleagues to participate and take leadership roles as well as give talks at prominent events.
 Quintero-Rivera finished her talk by emphasising that the time for diversity and equity within medical genetics is now – we must educate ourselves and ensure we are part of the conversation.